humdrum-tools/humdrum-documentation/guide/ch14/index.md

 "read" or `r` operation.
 Whenever a leading regular expression is matched, a file is read in at that point.
 Suppose, for example, that we want to annotate a file with Humdrum comments identifying the presence of cadential 6-4 chords.
-First, we might create a file \-- `comment.6-4`
-\-- containing the following Humdrum comment:
+First, we might create a file &mdash; `comment.6-4` &mdash; containing the following Humdrum comment:

 ```bash
 !!
 A likely cadential 6-4 progression.